bradfordlemley/cra-share/README.md

+### TLDR;
+This repo demonstrates a proposal for a create-react-app feature that enables source to be shared between apps.

+The create-react-app fork that supports this feature is here: https://github.com/bradfordlemley/create-react-app/tree/feature-srcPaths

-### create-react-app Proposal: Source Sharing
+### Proposal: Source Sharing support in create-react-app

-Why:
+### Why
-There are many reasons for sharing code between different apps, but it is currently difficult to achieve with Create-React-App.
+There are many reasons for sharing code between different apps, but it is currently difficult to achieve.

-### Desired monorepo with shared source
+#### Typical desired monorepo structure
 <pre>
 monorepo
   |--cra-app1